-House Republicans nominate La.
-Congressman Steve Scalise for speaker after ousting McCarthy
+Republicans nominate Steve Scalise to be House speaker but struggle to unite quickly and elect him

 “People are not comfortable going to the floor with a simple majority and then having C-SPAN and the rest of the world watch as we have this fight,” said Rep. Kat Cammack, R-Fla.
 “We want to have this family fight behind closed doors.”

-Some have proposed a rules change that Rep. Patrick McHenry, R-N.C., the interim speaker pro tempore, is considering to ensure a majority vote before the nominee is presented for a full floor vote.
+Behind closed doors, the Republicans voted to set aside a proposed a rules change that would have tried to ensure a majority vote before the nominee was presented for a full floor vote.

-McCarthy himself appeared to agree with a consensus approach.
-“They shouldn’t come out of there until they decide that they have enough votes for whoever they bring to the floor,” McCarthy said.

-But short of a rules change, Republican lawmakers would be expected to agree to a majority-wins process — whichever candidate wins the internal private vote would be given the full backing of the Republicans on the floor.
+Without the rules change, the Republican lawmakers would be expected to agree to a majority-wins process.

-It’s no guarantee.
-Scalise and Jordan indicated they would support the eventual nominee, lawmakers said.
-But many lawmakers remained undecided.

-While both are conservatives from the right flank, neither Scalise nor Jordan is the heir apparent to McCarthy, who was removed in a push by the far-right flank after the speaker led Congress to approve legislation that averted a government shutdown.
+Neither Scalise nor Jordan was seen as the heir apparent to McCarthy, who was removed in a push by the far-right flank after the speaker led Congress to approve legislation that averted a government shutdown.

-Scalise, as the second-ranking Republican, would be next in line for speaker and is seen as a hero among colleagues for having survived severe injuries from a mass shooting during a congressional baseball practice in 2017.
-He is now battling blood cancer.

-“We’re going to go get this done,” Scalise said as he left a candidate forum Tuesday night.
-“The House is going to get back to work.”
+All three men have been here before.
+In 2018, they were similarly vying for leadership, with McCarthy and Scalise extending the rivalry to this day.

+Scalise was in line for the job, but faced a challenge from Jordan, a founding member of the Freedom Caucus, who was viewed as a more hard-edged option, after McCarthy’s ouster.

-Jordan is a high-profile political firebrand known for his close alliance with Donald Trump, particularly when the then-president was working to overturn the results of the 2020 election, leading to the Jan.
+Jordan is known for his close alliance with Trump, particularly when the then-president was working to overturn the results of the 2020 election, leading to the Jan.
 6, 2021, attack on the Capitol.
-Trump has backed Jordan’s bid for the gavel.
+Trump backed Jordan’s bid for the gavel.

-Scalise and Jordan presented similar views at the forum about cutting spending and securing the southern border with Mexico, top Republican priorities.

 Several lawmakers, including Rep. Matt Gaetz, R-Fla., who engineered McCarthy’s ouster, said they would be willing to support either Scalise or Jordan.

-“We’ll see how that plays out, but I do know a large percentage of the membership wants to be there with him as well.”

-“I think it’s important whoever takes that job is willing to risk the job for doing what’s right for the American public,” McCarthy said.

-For now, McHenry is effectively in charge.
+For now, Rep. Patrick McHenry, R-N.C., who was named as the speaker pro-tempore, is effectively in charge.
 He has shown little interest in expanding his power beyond the role he was assigned — an interim leader tasked with ensuring the election of the next speaker.

 The role was created in the aftermath of the Sept.
 11, 2001, terrorist attacks to ensure the continuity of government.
 McHenry’s name was at the top of a list submitted by McCarthy when he became speaker in January.